 Signs You Might Need to Fast From a Certain Behavior:

 - It bothers you how much you do it

 - It prevents you from doing your best work or showing up for loved ones

 - You’ve tried and failed to cut down on the behavior before

-- Choosing a single behavior that you struggle with
+- Choose a single behavior that you struggle with

 - Abstain from it for one hour a day, eventually building up to four hours a day

-- Eventually, abstain from it for one weekend day per week, one weekend per quarter, or one week per year.
+- Eventually, abstain from the behavior for one weekend day per week, one weekend per quarter, or one week per year

-- Add in a feasting schedule, with time allocated to engage in the behavior for 5-30 minutes, 1-3 times a day.
+- Add in a feasting schedule, with time allocated to engaging in the behavior for 5 to 30 minutes, 1-3 times a day